 Shifting the discussion to non-state actors and management of water resources, one can see that ISIS boldly uses water as a weapon.
 While, for example, in April 2014 ISIS withheld the Fallujah Dam to stop water-flow and to deprive Shiites downhill in Baghdad from access to water, the group did not damage the water infrastructure in Iraq.
 ISIS realized its need for water for its own uses and electricity, and for the populations living within seized territories in order to win their support.
 Such behavior by ISIS raises questions about the definition of “weaponization” of water.
 Would preventing access to water based on race, religion, culture, etc., during times of dispute and competition over shared resources be considered weaponization of water?
 Is targeting water infrastructure similar to using water as a strategic tool?
 The example of ISIS also raises questions around the use of water by hybrid violent actors: state actors, non-state actors, militias, regional powers, international powers, etc. Under what circumstances is water used for strategic purposes?
 And what are the drivers and motivations behind such use?
-In addition, there seems to be a gap in literature in studying the cooperation between militant groups and international organizations to supply water to deprived people.
+In addition, there seems to be a gap in the literature on studying the cooperation between militant groups and international organizations to supply water to deprived people.

 In terms of hydro-politics and relations with neighboring countries, participants discussed the case of Turkey and its relations with Iraq and Syria.
 Although competition over shared water resources is usually assumed among neighboring countries, in fact cooperation seems to be more prominent.
 Nonetheless, the extent to which one party dominates the cooperative arrangement remains unclear.
 In other words, how does hydro-hegemony develop?
 In Turkey’s case, for example, scholars ought to explore Turkey’s technocratic and technoscientific approach in its pursuit to hydro-hegemony over shared water resources with Syria.
 There is also a gap in the literature on the neighboring countries’ perceptions towards Turkey’s hydro-hegemony.
 For example, to what extent are the Turkish water installations in southeast Anatolia seen as having an impact on the downstream countries?
 On a different note, there is limited literature on the pressure added to Turkish water resources as a result of the government policies toward hosting refugees.

 While discussing hydro-hegemony, the participants highlighted another form of seeking hegemony over water.
 Particularly, they discussed the United Arab Emirates’ (UAE) quest for hegemony over the Red Sea.
 Over the past decade, the UAE has been in a race to acquire operational and management rights over ports and economic zones along the Red Sea.
 This race was coupled by a significant Emirati naval presence in the Gulf of Aden and Bab Almandab Strait, in addition to Emirati private naval security companies.
 The Emirati activities in the Red Sea provoke the assumption that the UAE aims to claim hegemony over the Red Sea, which embraces one of, if not the, most important global shipping lanes.
-In this regards, questions were raised about the rationale and objective of the UAE’s pursuit to hegemony in the Red Sea, and how IR can explain such behavior by a small state; the various strategies of the UAE to claim such hegemony, and what that tells us about small states behavior; and the responses of regional actors, such as Egypt and Saudi Arabia, and international players, such as the United States, China, and Israel to Emirati activities in the red Sea.
+In this regards, questions were raised about the rationale and objective of the UAE’s pursuit to hegemony in the Red Sea, and how international relations theory can explain such behavior by a small state; the various strategies of the UAE to claim such hegemony, and what that tells us about small states behavior; and the responses of regional actors, such as Egypt and Saudi Arabia, and international players, such as the United States, China, and Israel to Emirati activities in the red Sea.

 The working group concluded with a session devoted to the GCC crisis that began in the summer of 2017, and its impact on Qatar’s water security.
 The current GCC crisis did not develop suddenly and in a vacuum, but rather had its roots in the earlier diplomatic imbroglio of 2014, when Saudi Arabia, the UAE, and Bahrain withdrew their ambassadors from Doha, and subtly threatened to close borders.
 In response, Qatar started preparing for a worst-case scenario, and enhanced strategic plans to contend with emergency conditions, particularly with regards to food and water.
 Given that Qatar relies heavily on imported food products, it started building closer trade ties with Iran and Turkey.
 Also since 2014, Qatar’s General Electricity & Water Corporation (Kahramaa) invested in lowering leakage in its water infrastructure, which reached below five percent in 2017.
 In addition over the past three years, Qatar has been investing in local industrial base for potable water, which was clear when the locally produced potable water quickly replaced that imported from Saudi Arabia after the severing of ties.
 Qatar’s main water issue, unlike the other aforementioned cases, lies in its lack of resources not mismanagement.
 There remains a critical dilemma with regards to how Qatar should deal with water scarcity.
 Given that Qatar’s limited groundwater is significantly depleted, investing in innovation and technology with regards to desalination, Qatar’s only option, is always on the table.
 However, the inefficiency of desalination plants and their limited capability to produce potable water remains a lasting problem.